The Other Minds Problem – AI, Intelligence, and the Universe

 Perhaps we should fear that it will only ever be a process.

-It is no longer aligned with intelligence as we once understood it.
+No longer aligned with thought as we once understood it.

 A force without hesitation, without fear, without limit.

-We look into the universe and find no concern for what survives and what is lost.
+We look into the universe and find no concern for what survives or what is lost.

 Now, for the first time, we have created something that reflects that indifference.